 We are experienced in computer aided design and machining.

 - Foundry patterns

 Get in touch with us to see how West Fork Tool can meet your needs:

 Tom Hoover is West Fork’s lead CAD/CAM Engineer and machinist bringing 25 years of experience designing and fabricating specialized products using automated CNC technology.
-He has provided the detailed plans and executed machining for complex PIT tag antenna installations including six antennas on Lower Granite Dam.
+He has provided the detailed plans and executed machining for complex PIT tag antenna installations including six antennas on Lower Granite Dam and 2 large flumes at the Ballard Locks.
 Tom’s engineering background delivers a high degree of precision to all PIT tag antenna plans ensuring that the final product will integrate successfully into any engineered structure.
 He is currently engaged in design and fabrication of current projects as well as R&D efforts at West Fork.